One Ring: Norse mythology and Wagner

-Nodens
+Curse on a ring-thief at temple of Nodens

 In 1928, a 4th-century pagan mystery cult temple was excavated at Lydney Park, Gloucestershire.
-Tolkien was asked to investigate a Latin inscription there, which mentioned the theft of a ring, with a curse upon its thief:
+The archaeologist Sir Mortimer Wheeler asked Tolkien to investigate a Latin inscription there, which mentioned the theft of a ring, with a curse upon its thief:

+The curse is often associated with the Ring of Silvianus, a Roman gold ring of around the 4th century, found near a former Roman town, Silchester.
+The ring has an inscription naming Senicianus.

 The Anglo-Saxon name for the place was Dwarf's Hill, and in 1932 Tolkien traced Nodens to the Irish hero Nuada Airgetlám, "Nuada of the Silver-Hand".
 Shippey thought this "a pivotal influence" on Tolkien's Middle-earth, combining as it did a god-hero, a ring, dwarves, and a silver hand.
 The J. R. R. Tolkien Encyclopedia notes the "Hobbit-like appearance of [Dwarf's Hill]'s mine-shaft holes", and that Tolkien was extremely interested in the hill's folklore on his stay there; it cites Helen Armstrong's comment that the place may have inspired Tolkien's "Celebrimbor and the fallen realms of Moria and Eregion".
 The scholar of English literature John M. Bowers writes that the name of the Elven-smith Celebrimbor, who forged the Elf-rings, is the Sindarin for "Silver Hand".